 - If not already within Dashboards, use the Navigation menu and select Dashboards from the drop-down menu.

-- Select the New Dashboard button located on the right-hand side of the Dashboard list view.
+- On the Dashboards page, click the New Dashboard button located on the right-hand side of the screen.

 - In the New Dashboard properties window, enter the dashboard name into the Name field.

 - Enter a short description of the report and its purpose to help your team easily identify the report in the Description field.
 While this information is not required, it is highly recommended.

 - Use the Select Folder button to select the save location for the dashboard.
 Once the folder is chosen, click the Select Folder button again.